I don’t know about you, but I don’t get excited about most frugality tips.

 9. Don’t get divorced

 After you’ve found your Special Love Muffin, you need to keep working on it.
-Like, forever.

 Humans are naturally lazy and the messages we get about marriage can be confusing.
 Just because you’ve got a piece of paper, doesn’t mean you own that other person.
 It’s so easy to take your SLM for granted as the years go by and life gets in the way.
 The trick (so my wife tells me) is to find ways to keep showing your love without just throwing money at the problem.
 It’s the thought (and the attention to detail) that counts.